 All Political Science and International Relations majors are required to enroll in a proseminar.
 A proseminar is an independent research project attached to an upper division Political Science course.
 Students are required to write a 15 to 20 page research paper on a topic chosen in consultation with their professor.
 The proseminar is intended to provide an important experience in independent scholarly inquiry, which culminates in the senior seminar.

-Many of the study abroad programs last for only one semester, so you can take a proseminar whichever semester you are not abroad.
-However, if you are abroad for a full year (which you are encouraged to do if you are an IR major in particular), then the best time to complete a prosem would be the spring of your sophomore year or the fall of your senior year.
+Many of the study abroad programs last for only one semester, so you can take a Proseminar whichever semester you are not abroad.
+However, if you are abroad for a full year (which you are encouraged to do if you are an IR major in particular), then the best time to complete a Proseminar would be during the spring of your sophomore year or the fall of your senior year.

 7) Will I have class time to work on my proseminar?

 No. A Proseminar is an independent research project that is completed outside of class.
 Students are expected to meet with their Proseminar advisors on their own time.

 8) What if I sign up for a Proseminar and then decide I would prefer to do it for a different class/professor after the original class is over?